 It’s good to get comfortable with telehealth, as recent findings suggest that virtual visits are indeed here to stay:

-— Only 43% of health centers were capable of providing telemedicine in 2019, compared with the 95% of health centers that used telemedicine during the pandemic, according to the Feb.
-19, 2021 Morbidity and Mortality Weekly Report.
+— Only 43% of health centers were capable of providing telemedicine in 2019, compared with the 95% of health centers that used telemedicine during the pandemic, according to this Feb.
+2021 Morbidity and Mortality Weekly Report.

 — With employee health plans, 53% of large employers expect to implement more virtual care options in 2021, with telehealth as their top initiative.